 Building a school or community garden is an exciting way to engage the community and promote health and wellness.
-This page provides resources for starting and maintaining food safer gardens, as well as other resources on management and sustainability.
-For more resources visit the Community Gardens Portal.
+This page provides resources for starting and maintaining food-safe gardens, as well as other resources on management and sustainability.
+For more resources, visit the Community Gardens Website.

 Building Safe Community Gardens